There are numerous fun things to do in Barcelona.

 16 – Try Monk Made Treats at Caelum

 This cafe offers mouth-watering desserts, pastries, and drinks.
-All the sweet treats, like the egg yolk candy, are made by Monks.
+Monks make all the sweet treats, like the egg yolk candy.
 Below the cafe are walkable ruins of the old public baths.

 Plus they have a dish called Bacon of Heaven!